nodemailer/wildduck-webmail/README.md

 This is an example web service that uses the [Wild Duck API](https://github.com/nodemailer/wildduck/wiki/API-Docs) to manage user settings and preview messages

+> **NB!** This web client is slightly outdated and some features do not work against the newest Wild Duck server.
+This should be fixed soon

 ## Usage

 Assuming that you have Wild Duck mail server running